Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

 - explore singularity
 - run batch jobs

-## Why should not use this container
+## Why may not need this container
 - your scripts can run within conda environment without dependency issues
 - your project does not rely heavily with GPU (run fast with conda distributed tensorflow-gpu already)<br>
 Related resources for how to [set up conda environment for jupyter notebook](https://github.com/Duke-NUS-HPC/docs/blob/main/Add%20customized%20conda%20environment%20to%20jupyter%20notebook%20kernel.md)